privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 !!!
 Tip "Checking for data breaches"

     If your password manager lets you check for compromised passwords, make sure to do so and promptly change any password that may have been exposed in a data breach.
+Alternatively, you could follow [Have I Been Pwned's Latest Breaches feed](https://feeds.feedburner.com/HaveIBeenPwnedLatestBreaches) with the help of a [news aggregator](../news-aggregators.md).

 ## Creating strong passwords